DPrice2000AppDev/SweepingReminders/privacy.md

 ##Personal Data

-###Put simply, nothing you enter in Spend Stack is ever viewable by us.
+###Put simply, nothing you enter in Sweeping Reminders is ever viewable by us.
 For debugging purposes, we may ask you to provide this kind of information to troubleshoot an issue.
 Otherwise, it is written directly to your device and any data that’s synced is done so via Apple’s iCloud services and is not accessible to us.

 ##Any Questions?